Houston Jones Act Lawyers

 Are Jones Act Claims Fault-Based?

-Jones Act claim are fault-based, but they also have a lighter burden of proof than a civil lawsuit on land.
+Jones Act claims are fault-based, but they also have a lighter burden of proof than a civil lawsuit on land.
 For example, if a falling pipe strikes a construction worker, they would automatically be entitled to benefits under workers’ compensation.
 However, if their losses demand more than benefits allow, they could seek additional benefits from additional parties at fault—or potentially against their employer if criminal negligence was the cause of the accident.

 Even then, the likelihood of successfully suing an employer when you have workers’ compensation is low.

 If a rig worker suffered the same accident, they would need to prove their employer is at fault to receive benefits.
 However, they’re entitled to receive far more compensation than in a workers’ compensation claim—and they would only need to prove that the employer was in any way responsible for the accident.
-Theoretically, an employer even 1% responsible for a seaman’s injuries would be liable for providing compensation.
+Theoretically, an employer even 1% responsible for a seaman’s injuries could be liable for providing compensation.

 How Long Do Jones Act Lawsuits Take?

 There are different factors that can lengthen or shorten your Jones Act lawsuit.
 The first thing is the investigation.
-Investigating what happened, who caused it, and how it affected your health all takes a great deal of time.
+Investigating what happened, who caused it, and how it affected your health takes a great deal of time.
 Building a case out of the evidence also takes time, as does hiring expert witnesses to help with the presentation of the facts.

 The other major effect is how willing the other party is to settle.
-In many cases, our Jones Act law firm will build such a strong case that the defendant will settle quickly.
+In many cases, our Texas Jones Act law firm will build such a strong suit that the defendant will settle quickly.
 In other cases, our attorneys will have to take a case all the way to trial before a defendant will do what's right.
 There's a whole spectrum of potential outcomes between those two scenarios, but if your lawyer tells you that your case may take a while, don't worry: that's not a bad sign.

 In certain jurisdictions, Jones Act seamen may be entitled to preferential treatment and/or speedy trials.
 If you have further questions, we encourage you to contact our Houston Jones Act attorneys as soon as you can.